KatLands/wtpc-bot/README.md

 ## Roadmap

-- Skip feature: will alow admin to call skip command and bypass cron jobs for a set amount of time.

-- Advising capability: users will be able to interact with the bot and get an outline of their course plan.

-- Feature request: allow users to request bot features using a command.
+- Server suggestions: allow users to request server changes via a bot command.

 - Club meeting topic request: users will be able to add suggested club meeting topics and would have the ability to remove/edit their reponses.